mrmeizongo/Xpilot/FAILSAFE.md

 On my spektrum NX8 transmitter, I set my throttle cut to -125%.
 This means:
 Throttle cut PWM:  1000us.

-3. Good receivers usually allow a preset failsafe position for all control sticks and switches during the binding process.
+3. Decent receivers usually allow a preset failsafe position for all control sticks and switches during the binding process.
 Activate throttle cut during this setup and leave all other sticks untouched(or not, it doesn't matter we don't use them anyway).

 4. In [SysConfig.h](lib/Config/src/SysConfig.h), uncomment IO_DEBUG and upload to view input and output values on the serial monitor/bus.
 Activate the throttle cut switch and monitor the throttle pwm input.
 If done correctly, it should display ~1000us and enter failsafe after 2 seconds.
 If not, restart this guide.